Andrettin/Wyrmsun/readme.txt

 - Added table, chair and shelf decoration units (graphics by b_o).
 - The names of resources are now properly capitalized in the unit display.
 - The Goblin Spearman now costs lumber, and so does (to a lesser extent) the Dwarven Axefighter.
+- Combat now features a flanking malus to evasion (only applies to organic units).

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).